 Listing presentations in a separate resume section

-Do This If: Official presentations are a major part of the job you’re applying for and you have significant presentation experience.
+You can create a separate resume presentations section if official presentations are a major part of the job you’re applying for and you have significant presentation experience.

 - “Community Management in Social Media Marketing,” B2B Marketing Expo, March 2021.